gramineproject/graphene/Documentation/oldwiki/Porting-Graphene-PAL-to-Other-hosts.md

 * Step 4: Implementing the whole PAL Host ABI

 Now it is time to complete the whole implementation of PAL Host ABI.
-Once you have finished mplementation, use the **regression test** to confirm whether your implementation is compatible to PAL Host ABI.
+Once you have finished implementation, use the **regression test** to confirm whether your implementation is compatible to PAL Host ABI.
 To run the regression test, do the following steps:

     Graphene % cd Pal/regression
     Graphene/Pal/regression % make regression